How to Build a HIPAA-Compliant App in 2025: Key Takeaways

 Book a call

-Protected health information (PHI) subject to HIPAA includes any data identifying an individual’s health status, healthcare services received, or payment for healthcare.
+Protected Health Information (PHI), subject to HIPAA regulations, includes any data that identifies an individual’s health status, healthcare services received, or payment for healthcare.
 This encompasses medical records, lab results, appointment details, and health insurance information.
+When engaging in HIPAA-compliant app development, developers must ensure all PHI is securely stored and transmitted, especially when creating applications like telemedicine platforms or patient portals.

 Subscribe for Updates!